WebKit/WebKit/PerformanceTests/Air.js/README.md

 These payloads allow Air.js to precisely replay allocateStack on those actual functions.

+It was an a priori goal of Air.js to spend most of the time in the allocateStack phase.
+This is a faithful reproduction of the C++ allocateStack phase, including its use of an abstract liveness analysis.
+It's abstract in the sense that the same liveness algorithm can be reused for temporaries, registers, or stack slots.
+In C++ this meant using templates, while in ES6 it means more run-time dynamic dispatch.

-The payload is executable code that allocates the IR, and about 15% of benchmark execution time is spent in that code.
+Each IR payload is executable code that allocates the IR, and about 15% of benchmark execution time is spent in that code.
 This is significant, but having learned this, we don't feel that it would be honest to try to change the efficiency of payload initialization.
 What if the payload initialization was more expensive on our engine than others?
 If it was, then such a change would not be fair.

-Most of the time in Air.js is spent running the allocateStack phase, which is reproduced faithfully in ES6, including its use of an abstract liveness analysis.
-It's abstract in the sense that the same liveness algorithm can be reused for temporaries, registers, or stack slots.

 Air.js validates its results.
 We added a Code hashing capability to both the C++ Air and Air.js, and we assert each payload looks identical after